U.S. Highway 190

 U.S. 190 Business Routes

 There are three business loops for U.S. 190 in Louisiana.
-An "L" shaped alignment carries U.S. 190 Business southward from Airline Highway with U.S. 61 Business along a combination of Scenic Highway, Chippewa Street, 3rd Street and River Road to downtown Baton Rouge.
+The route through Baton Rouge constitutes an L-shaped alignment southward from Airline Highway along side U.S. 61 Business on a combination of Scenic Highway, Chippewa Street, 3rd Street and River Road to Downtown Baton Rouge.
 Florida Street / Boulevard returns the business route east to U.S. 61 & 190 (Airline Highway) at a full-cloverleaf interchange.

-The second U.S. 190 business route follows Fremaux Avenue east from U.S. 11 (Front Street) in downtown Slidell east to Interstate 10 and Shortcut Highway to U.S. 190 (Military Road) outside the city.
+The third U.S. 190 business route follows Fremaux Avenue east from U.S. 11 (Front Street) in Downtown Slidell to Interstate 10 and Shortcut Highway to U.S. 190 (Military Road) outside the city.
+A diamond interchange opened between I-10 and U.S. 190 Business in September 2008.

 - "The Old Bridge."
 The Advocate (Baton Rouge), January 18, 2004.